Theta-Dev/ConstructionWand/README.md

 **Restriction:** If restriction is enabled the wand will only place blocks in one row or column (choose between North/South, East/West on a horizontal plane and Horizontal, Vertical on a vertical plane).
 If the direction lock is switched off, the wand will extend the entire face of the building it's pointed at.
-This option has no effect in Angel mode.
+This option has no effect if the angel core is enabled.

 **Direction:** If set to "Player" the wand places blocks in the same direction as if they were placed by yourself.
 Target mode places the blocks in the same direction as their supporting block.
 See the picture below: